Second year of Relay without my father...

 As the years, even days pass by it never seems to get easier.
-This past Saturday night I attended my second year of Relay for Life without my dad, the late Charles Cullipher.
+Recently, I attended my second year of Relay for Life without my dad, the late Charles Cullipher.

 Although attending Relay for Life without him does not get any easier, it’s always heart warming to celebrate his fight against cancer.
 Cancer is a very ugly word in my vocabulary and most definitely not a word I like to hear in any sentence with the name of someone I love.